fabiancruzcs/CTF-Writeups/Warmups/Copypasta.md

 <p align="center">
   <img src="https://imgur.com/TKF21HE.png" alt="copypasta" width="900" height="400"/>
 </p>

-<h3>Thought Process:</h3>
+<h3>Solution:</h3>

-To begin, I established a connection to the server via the Windows terminal using the command:
+To begin, establish a connection to the server via the Windows terminal using the command:
 ```sh
 ncat.exe challenge.nahamcon.com 31476
 ```

-The server responded with a lengthy message explaining the distinction between Linux and GNU/Linux:
+The server responds with a lengthy message explaining the distinction between Linux and GNU/Linux:

 ```sh
 I'd just like to interject for a moment.
 What you're referring to as Linux, is